Draft "Improvisation with red and blue ring"

 Private collection

 One of the first collectors of Kandinsky, Arthur J. Eddy from Chicago, bought the painting in Berlin in 1920.
-Then John A. Thwaites, British vice-consul in Chicago, bought it at an auction in 1937 and sent it to Poland.
-Most likely, the picture was seized and destroyed by the Nazis as a piece of “degenerate art”.
+Later, John A. Thwaites, the British Vice-Consul in Chicago, bought it at an auction in 1937 and sent it to Poland.
+Most likely, the painting was seized and destroyed by the Nazis as an example of "degenerate art."

-Comparing this watercolour with other paintings of the same period we see how the painter goes from spontaneous and vivid primary colours to more thoughtful and profound ones.
-Unlike most other sketches, Kandinsky refuses from creation of contours of the forms and works with large masses of pure colour.
+Comparing this watercolor with other paintings of the same period, we see how Kandinsky moved from spontaneous and vivid primary colors to more deliberate and deep ones.
+Unlike in most other sketches, Kandinsky abandons the use of contours and works with large masses of pure color.

 One of the first collectors of Kandinsky, Arthur J. Eddy from Chicago, bought the painting in Berlin in 1920.
-Then John A. Thwaites, British vice-consul in Chicago, bought it at an auction in 1937 and sent it to Poland.
-Most likely, the picture was seized and destroyed by the Nazis as a piece of “degenerate art”.
+Later, John A. Thwaites, the British Vice-Consul in Chicago, bought it at an auction in 1937 and sent it to Poland.
+Most likely, the painting was seized and destroyed by the Nazis as an example of "degenerate art."

-Comparing this watercolour with other paintings of the same period we see how the painter goes from spontaneous and vivid primary colours to more thoughtful and profound ones.
-Unlike most other sketches, Kandinsky refuses from creation of contours of the forms and works with large masses of pure colour.
+Comparing this watercolor with other paintings of the same period, we see how Kandinsky moved from spontaneous and vivid primary colors to more deliberate and deep ones.
+Unlike in most other sketches, Kandinsky abandons the use of contours and works with large masses of pure color.

 Composition VII